Thomas Nagel: Overview

-Nagel began to publish philosophy at age 22; his career now spans over 60 years of publication.
-He thinks that each person, owing to their capacity to reason, instinctively seeks a unified world view, but if this aspiration leads one to believe that there is only one way to understand our intellectual commitments, whether about the external world, knowledge, or what our practical and moral reasons ought to be, one errs.
-For contingent, limited and finite creatures, no such unified world view is possible, because ways of understanding are not always better when they are more objective.
+Nagel thinks each person, owing to their capacity to reason, instinctively seeks a unified worldview, but that if this aspiration leads one to believe that there is only one way to understand our intellectual commitments, whether about the external world, knowledge, or what our practical and moral reasons ought to be, one errs.
+For contingent, limited, finite creatures, no such unified worldview is possible, because ways of understanding are not always better when they are more objective.

-Like the British philosopher Bernard Williams, Nagel believes that the rise of modern science has permanently changed how people think of the world and our place in it.
+Like philosopher Bernard Williams, Nagel believes that the rise of modern science has permanently changed how people think of the world and our place in it.
 A modern scientific understanding is one way of thinking about the world and our place in it that is more objective than the commonsense view it replaces.
 It is more objective because it is less dependent on our peculiarities as the kinds of thinkers that people are.
 Our modern scientific understanding involves the mathematicized understanding of the world represented by modern physics.
 Understanding this bleached-out view of the world draws on our capacities as purely rational thinkers and fails to account for the specific nature of our perceptual sensibility.
-Nagel repeatedly returns to the distinction between "primary" and "secondary" qualities—that is, between primary qualities of objects like mass and shape, which are mathematically and structurally describable independent of our sensory apparatuses, and secondary qualities like taste and color, which depend on our sensory apparatuses.
+Nagel repeatedly returns to the distinction between certain qualities—that is, between primary qualities of objects like mass and shape, which are mathematically and structurally describable independent of our sensory apparatuses, and secondary qualities like taste and color, which depend on our sensory apparatuses.

 Despite what may seem like skepticism about the objective claims of science, Nagel does not dispute that science describes the world that exists independently of us.
 His contention, rather, is that a given way of understanding a subject matter should not be regarded as better simply for being more objective.
 He argues that scientific understanding's attempt at an objective viewpoint—a "view from nowhere"—necessarily leaves out something essential when applied to the mind, which inherently has a subjective point of view.
 As such, objective science is fundamentally unable to help people fully understand themselves.
 In "What Is It Like to Be a Bat?" and elsewhere, he writes that science cannot describe what it is like to be a thinker who conceives of the world from a particular subjective perspective.